Hikes in Santa Barbara County

 This loop explores a lush sycamore grove bordering El Capitán Creek to approach the rocky shore at the end of El Capitán Point.

 This out and back hike delivers views of Lake Cachuma as it climbs the Santa Ynez mountains to a saddle overlooking the Pacific.

 This easy hike visits the scenic ruins of an estate home built atop the mountains behind Santa Barbara.

 This very short trail looks in on Native American rock art in the Santa Ynez Mountains.

 This short out and back hike visits a unique rock formation with amazing views over Santa Barbara and the Pacific.

-This out and back hike reaches a panoramic viewpoint in the Santa Ynez Mountains overlooking Santa Barbara.
+This out and back hike up the western side of Jesusita Trail reaches a panoramic perch in the Santa Ynez Mountains overlooking Santa Barbara.

 This out and back hike crosses a lush canyon to a beautiful waterfall on the edge of Los Padres National Forest near Santa Barbara.

 This partial loop climbs to a panoramic summit in Los Padres National Forest overlooking Montecito and Santa Barbara.